 12. Visit the Norwegian Folk Museum

 There are many museums throughout Oslo showcasing Norwegian history and Viking tales, but this is the most interesting.
 Home to over 150 buildings, this open-air museum lets you immerse yourself in the history of the country.
 The biggest attraction is the Gol Stave Church, which dates to 1200 CE.
 Other incredible sights to see are the 14th-century farmhouses and the 18th-century tenement buildings.
 This is a fun activity that blends entertainment and education, so it’s a great choice for anyone traveling with children.
-Admission is 140 NOK.
+Admission is 180 NOK in summer and 140 NOK in winter.

 13. Attend Stavanger’s jazz festival

 Held every May, MaiJazz is a weekend-long festival featuring some of the most well-known jazz artists in the world.
 The city gets bustling and crowded so be sure to book your accommodation well in advance.
 The weather might be balmy as well so make sure you bring a coat too.
-Ticket prices vary for each performance (you pay per performance, not for a festival ticket), ranging from free to 300+ NOK per person.
+Ticket prices vary for each performance (you pay per performance, not for a festival ticket).
+Most are between 450-750 NOK.

 14. Hike Trolltunga

 Located 4 hours from Bergen, this is one of Norway’s most famous hikes.
 Trolltunga (which means “troll’s tongue” in Norwegian) is a 12-hour hike that takes you to a long outcropping of narrow stone that towers over the landscape (the rock looks like an outstretched tongue, hence the name).
 The journey is challenging but the reward is one of the most scenic views in the entire country.
 You can only access the hike from June-September without a guide (you need a guide for the other times of the year).
-Parking is 600 NOK per vehicle.
+Parking is 600 NOK per vehicle but be aware there are also toll roads en route.

 For more information on specific cities in Norway, check out these guides: